zdinakmg/zdinakmg.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD Candidate in Economics at Washington University in St. Louis.
+My interests lie in econometrics, statistics, and finance.
 In broad terms, my research investigates how financial markets update information.

-Before grad school, I was a Research Assistance at the Board of Governors of the Federal Reserve, where I worked in the Division of International Finance, and an intern at both BMW Group and the Securities and Exchange Commission.
+Before graduate school, I was a Research Assistance at the Board of Governors of the Federal Reserve, where I worked in the Division of International Finance.
+Before that, an intern at both BMW Group and the Securities and Exchange Commission.

 Updates
 ------